Sammy-j2/wundy/README.md

 # wundy
-One dimension finite element program
+One dimension finite element program for my theroy of FEM course

 ## Install